Deed pulls your employer’s charity and volunteer program into Slack to keep it front of mind – TechCrunch

 “Their employees came to them and said they really enjoyed using the app in their free time,” says Kashi.
 “They’d assumed we had an enterprise offering as well to help them with their employee volunteering and engagement programs.”

 After a bit more tugging at that thread, the team decided to go all in on enterprise in 2020.
-They’d take what they learned about building a pretty, modern interface for individual volunteering and adapt it for the needs of these big teams.
+They took what they learned about building a pretty, modern interface for individual volunteering and adapted it for the needs of these big teams.
 And it seems to be working; they quickly signed their first big customer with Adidas.
-Then came Sweetgreen, Airbnb, and Stripe.
+Then came Sweetgreen, Airbnb and Stripe.
 Kashi tells me that they’re now working with companies with anywhere from 250 employees to 100,000.